Wynndow/todo_challenge/README.md

 #Further improvements

-There are a number of features I would like to implement in future.
+There are a couple of features I would like to implement in future.

 0. Create some persistant storage with MongoDB.
 0. Automate the testing process, possible with Grunt.
-0. Host the app online.

 #Original README